edHelper.com

 2 What sort of group would cause such havoc?
 There is no simple answer.
 Experts have suggested that al-Qaeda is as much an idea as a body.
 Al-Qaeda means "the base" or "the camp."
 It has been described as a loose network of groups and causes.
 Cells in fifty or more countries around the world function under al-Qaeda's "umbrella."

-3 Osama Bin Laden leads the organization.
-His circle of aides decides strategy, relays orders, even handles publicity.
-But each small, separate group has its own system.
-The isolated cells have little contact with each other.
-Each finances its own operations.
-Petty crime or drug trafficking are some ways cells raise money.
+3 Osama Bin Laden led the organization in 2001..
+His circle of aides decided strategy, relayed orders, even handled publicity.
+But each small, separate group had its own system.
+The isolated cells had little contact with each other.
+Each financed its own operations.
+Petty crime or drug trafficking were some ways cells raised money.

 4 The core of al-Qaeda was formed in Afghanistan in the 1980s.
 Bin Laden, son of a wealthy Saudi family, joined the fight to oust Soviet forces from Afghanistan.
 The Soviets did not follow Islam.
 Muslims considered the Soviet presence in the Islamic nation an offense against Islam.
 Bin Laden and other Arabs trained and equipped the mujahideen (moo-ha-DEEN), or holy warriors, in what was seen as jihad (GEE-hawd), holy war.